reltyr/Pingy/README.md

 ### Prerequisites

 1. Node.js v16.9.0 or higher (Discord.js v14 requirement).
+2. A Discord Bot Token.
-2. A Discord Bot token and Client Id.
-You can get them from the [Discord Developer Portal](https://discord.com/developers/applications).
+3. A Discord Bot Client ID

+You can get the token and client id from the [Discord Developer Portal](https://discord.com/developers/applications).

 ### Steps